User Role and Alerts

 - Create alerts on Business Transactions exceeding SLA Max |

-Tools -> Manage Alerts allows creation, editing, pausing or activating alerts.
-It also allows assigning a command for execution when an alert is fired.
+Tools -> Manage Alerts enable you to create, edit, pause or activate alerts.
+It also allows you to assign a command to be executed when an alert is fired.
 Applicare allows any shell/command script execution on any location where Applicare agent is running.
 This is very valuable for doing diagnosis or taking remediation actions when a certain alert is generated.

 For creating high CPU utilization alert select New and platform alert

-Click on browser next to property and select CPU -> Usage.
+Click on the browser icon next to the property and select CPU -> Usage.

 Intellicheck Alerts Configuration